pingcap/docs-cn/upgrade-tidb-using-tiup.md

 >
 > Before you upgrade the cluster to v6.6.0, make sure that the parameters you have modified in v4.0 are compatible in v7.5.0.
 For details, see [TiKV Configuration File](/tikv-configuration-file.md).

+### Step 4: Check the DDL and backup status of the cluster

+To avoid undefined behaviors or other unexpected problems during the upgrade, it is recommended to check the following items before the upgrade.

+- Cluster DDLs: It is recommended to execute the [`ADMIN SHOW DDL`](/sql-statements/sql-statement-admin-show-ddl.md) statement to check whether there is an ongoing DDL job.
+If yes, wait for its execution or cancel it by executing the [`ADMIN CANCEL DDL`](/sql-statements/sql-statement-admin-cancel-ddl.md) statement before performing an upgrade.
+- Cluster backup: It is recommended to execute the [`SHOW [BACKUPS|RESTORES]`](/sql-statements/sql-statement-show-backups.md) statement to check whether there is an ongoing backup or restore task in the cluster.
+If yes, wait for its completion before performing an upgrade.

-### Step 4: Check the health status of the current cluster
+### Step 5: Check the health status of the current cluster

 To avoid the undefined behaviors or other issues during the upgrade, it is recommended to check the health status of Regions of the current cluster before the upgrade.
 To do that, you can use the `check` sub-command.